Jerry Abbott

-Jerry Bob Abbott (born April 8, 1942) is an American country music songwriter and record producer.
-He is the father of heavy metal musicians Dimebag Darrell and Vinnie Paul, both of Pantera and Damageplan.
+Jerry Bob Abbott (April 8, 1942 – April 2, 2024) was an American country music songwriter and record producer.
+He was the father of heavy metal musicians Vinnie Paul and Dimebag Darrell, both formerly of Pantera and Damageplan.

 Biography

-Jerry Abbott was born in Abilene, Texas, on April 8, 1942.
-He began playing the piano at age eight, and took up the guitar aged 15.
+Abbott was born in Abilene, Texas, on April 8, 1942.
+He began playing the piano at age eight and took up the guitar aged 15.
 He joined a local band at the age of 18 and spent a few years touring Texas, then began working as a member of resident bands in numerous nightclubs.
 During this time, he attended college and obtained a business degree.
 In 1973, Abbott was hired as a sound engineer by the owner of a local recording studio.